-- Interior wall finishes, corners, and wainscot materials shall be durable and low-maintenance. - Panels and corners shall be maintainable, replaceable, and readily available in the market. - Stainless steel may be appropriate as wall protection as it doesn't need painting. - Specify and use paint approved for POS environmental requirements and paint standards verified by the Port paint shop. - Interior and exterior painting schedule should match the existing. - Chair rails shall be installed in offices and conference rooms to reduce scratches, scuffs, and repainting of walls. - Provide heavy gauge metal column wraps in public areas for protection from passenger baggage scrapes and impacts from passenger transportation scooters and electric pallet jacks not less than 36" above finish floor. - On permanent corners such as restrooms with radius metal entries, if heavy gauge is not available, detail for grout fill.
+- Interior wall finishes, corners, and wainscot materials shall be durable and low-maintenance. - Panels and corners shall be maintainable, replaceable, and readily available in the market. - Specify and use paint approved for POS environmental requirements and paint standards verified by the Port paint shop. - Interior and exterior painting schedule should match the existing. - Chair rails shall be installed in offices and conference rooms to reduce scratches, scuffs, and repainting of walls. - Provide heavy gauge metal column wraps in public areas for protection from passenger baggage scrapes and impacts from passenger transportation scooters and electric pallet jacks not less than 36" above finish floor.